imofftoseethewizard/forthkit/README.md

 though it can create working FORTH-79, FORTH-83 (incomplete), and FORTH-94 (incomplete) languages.

+## Goals

+Forthkit will provide a toolkit for generating, building, and understanding Forth-like languages.
+It will generate all-in-one C files with a narrative structure and comments providing comprehensive explanations, allowing the user to read, understand, and experiment with them.

 ## Roadmap

 The this project evolved from an effort to understand how stack-based